MikeHopcroft/labyrinth/documentation/src/azure_resource_graph.src.md

 ## Other Flags

-The `graph.js` tool provides a number of other features, which can be enabled by command-line flags.
+The `labyrinth graph` command provides a number of other features, which can be enabled by command-line flags.
 You can use the `-h` flag to display a brief summary of the available flags:

 [//]: # (script labyrinth graph -h)
 ~~~